-Photography 1 No. 6505

-Semester/Full Time

-Grades 11, 12 Credit .5
+No. 6505 PHOTOGRAPHY 1 Semester/Full Time Credit .5 Grades 11, 12

 No previous experience is necessary to enjoy this course.
 Students will learn how to take great photographs, develop their own film, and make prints from their negatives.
 All film, chemicals, and darkroom equipment are provided.
 Digital photography and picture editing will also be explored.
 This course enables the student to meet all the State Academic Standards for Visual Arts.
+Criteria for Selection - None.